UXLINK/uxlink/README.md

  npm install
  ```

-2. Open hardhat.config.js file and add the following scripts (we use the https://www.alchemy.com service):
+2. Open hardhat.config.js file and add the following scripts (we use the https://www.alchemy.com service)

  ```
  const PRIVATE_KEY = "your-wallet-private-key";